 '''

 ConfigurationBuilder builder = new ConfigurationBuilder();

 builder.locking()

 .isolationLevel(IsolationLevel.READ_COMMITTED);

 builder.transaction()

 .lockingMode(LockingMode.OPTIMISTIC)

 .autoCommit(true)

 .completedTxTimeout(60000)

 .transactionMode(TransactionMode.NON_TRANSACTIONAL)

 .useSynchronization(false)

 .notifications(true)

-.transactionProtocol(TransactionProtocol.DEFAULT)

 .reaperWakeUpInterval(30000)

 .cacheStopTimeout(30000)

 .transactionManagerLookup(new GenericTransactionManagerLookup())

 .recovery()

 .enabled(false)

 .recoveryInfoCacheName("recoveryInfoCacheName");

 '''

 - isolation configures the isolation level.
 Check section Isolation Levels for more details.
 Default is REPEATABLE\READ. - locking configures whether the cache uses optimistic or pessimistic locking.
 Check section Transaction Locking for more details.
 Default is OPTIMISTIC. - auto-commit if enable, the user does not need to start a transaction manually for a single operation.
 The transaction is automatically started and committed.
-Default is true.

-- complete-timeout the duration in milliseconds to keep information about completed transactions.
-Default is 60000. - mode configures whether the cache is transactional or not.
+Default is true. - complete-timeout the duration in milliseconds to keep information about completed transactions.
+Default is 60000.

+- mode configures whether the cache is transactional or not.
 Default is NONE.
-The available options are: - NONE non transactional cache - FULL\XA XA transactional cache with recovery enabled.
+The available options are: - $\circ~$ NONE non transactional cache - FULL\XA XA transactional cache with recovery enabled.
 Check section Transaction recovery for more details about recovery. - NON\DURABLE\XA XA transactional cache with recovery disabled. - NON\XA transactional cache with integration via Synchronization instead of XA.
 Check section Enlisting Synchronizations for details. - BATCH- transactional cache using batch to group operations.
 Check section Batching for details. - notifications enables/disables triggering transactional events in cache listeners.
-Default is true. - protocol configures the protocol uses.
-Default is DEFAULT.
-Values available are: - DEFAULT uses the traditional Two-Phase-Commit protocol.
-It is described below. - TOTAL\ORDER uses total order ensured by the Transport to commit transactions.
-Check section Total Order based commit protocol for details. - reaper-interval the time interval in millisecond at which the thread that cleans up transaction completion information kicks in.
+Default is true. - reaper-interval the time interval in millisecond at which the thread that cleans up transaction completion information kicks in.
 Defaults is 30000. - recovery-cache configures the cache name to store the recovery information.
 Check section Transaction recovery for more details about recovery.
 Default is recoveryInfoCacheName. - stop-timeout the time in millisecond to wait for ongoing transaction when the cache is stopping.
 Default is 30000. - transaction-manager-lookup configures the fully qualified class name of a class that looks up a reference to a javax.transaction.TransactionManager.
 Default is org.infinispan.transaction.lookup.GenericTransactionManagerLookup.